Lake Wanaka, Wanaka

 You will run through fun continuous boulder garden rapids, holes and one of the longest class 5 rapids, called Chaos Cascade.
 Prepare to get wet in fresh, crystal clear cold water, take your gear with you, or plan an organized river trip and enjoy a fantastic white water kayak experience into the wild nature of Cascades.

-Glenorchy is a small settlement, situated in Otago region in the South Island, New Zealand.
-It lies on the northern side of Lake Wakatipu and is surrounded by Richardson and Humboltd Ranges.
+Wanaka is a small town in Central Otago in the South Island of New Zealand, situated on the south side of Lake Wanaka.

 Wenatchee is the largest city of Chelan County, located in North Central Washington and lies on the west side of the Columbia River.
 The city is also known as the Apple Capital of the world, due to the valley's many apple cultivations.